Enterprise AI Agent Infrastructure Compared

 Best for: Data teams using Snowflake who want natural language access to databases and documents.

 These platforms fall into distinct categories that solve different problems.
 RAG frameworks like LlamaIndex retrieve relevant document chunks based on semantic similarity.
 Agent memory platforms like Zep and Mem0 maintain conversational state and entity relationships across sessions.
 Semantic layers like Sema4.ai translate natural language to database queries.
+Enterprise search platforms like Glean index content across SaaS apps and return the most relevant documents plus a generated answer — making search smarter, but still returning a list of links.

 A context layer like Naboo operates at a different level: it unifies code, tickets, PRs, docs, and communications into a single understanding of how systems work, who owns what, and what the agent is trying to accomplish.
 The goal is not information retrieval but execution-ready context that enables agents to take precise action.